-- A) It is impossible for us to let any single brain cell roam freely. - B) There are such valuable brain cells that they cannot be spared unlike certain brain cells. - C) The value of a brain cell depends on the functions it performs. - D) It is unlikely for us to control our brain cells as they degenerate and die off or they are colonised by other areas nearby - E) The writer probably thinks that the value of brain cells is hyperbolic. - 15.
-Choose the best option to fill in the blank. - A) relief - B) reliance - C) arrangement - D) drain - E) beat
+- A) It is not a wise choice for us not to use even a single brain cell. - B) There are such valuable brain cells that they cannot be spared unlike some other brain cells. - C) The value of a brain cell depends on the functions it performs. - D) Our brain cells rarely degenerate and die off or they are seldom colonised by other areas nearby. - E) The writer probably thinks that the value of brain cells is exaggerated, or in other words, hyperbolic.

-It is true that nature can sometimes involve some strange designs, but to evolve (16) to have / having a brain ten times the size we needed would seem very odd, when its large dimensions are so costly to our survival, leading on occasion to obstructed labour, - also known as labour dystocia, which occurs when the baby does not exit the pelvis during childbirth due to being physically blocked- and the death of a mother during childbirth if no help is available.
-Yet many people do (17) cling on to the idea that we only use 10% of our brains.
-The idea is (18) ---- prevalent ---- when the University College London neuroscientist Sophie Scott was (19) on /at a first aid course, the tutor assured the class that head injuries are not very serious because of the 10% "fact".
-He was not only wrong about the 10%, but he was also wrong about the impact (20) on / of brain damage.
+It is true that nature can sometimes involve some strange designs, but to evolve to have a brain ten times the size we needed would seem very odd, when its large dimensions are so costly to our survival, occasionally leading to obstructed labour, - also known as labour dystocia, which occurs (13) when / as if the baby does not exit the pelvis during childbirth due to being physically blocked- and the death of a mother during childbirth if no help is available.
+Yet many people do (14) cling on to the idea that we only use 10% of our brains.
+The idea is (15) ---- prevalent that when the University College London neuroscientist Sophie Scott was on a first aid course, the tutor assured the class that head injuries are not very serious because of the 10% "fact".
+He was not only wrong about the 10%, but he was also wrong about the impact (16) on / of brain damage.
 Even a small injury can have huge effects on a person's capabilities.
-The first aid tutor probably wasn't (21) ---- instructing a professor of neuroscience on the course, but Scott put him right.
+The first aid tutor probably wasn't expecting instructing a professor of neuroscience on the course, but Scott put him right.

-17. "cling on" is closest in meaning to ----.

-A) stick to B) turn down C) rest on
+- 14. "cling on" is closest in meaning to ----. - A) stick to B) turn down C) rest on

-A) so / that B) such that

-21. Choose the best option to fill in the blank.

-A) taking up B) pulling over

-C) allowing for D) referring to

-E) bargaining on

-22. Which of the following is true according to the text?

-A) Labour dystocia is a phenomenon that occurs more often than not.

-B) Obstructed labour does not literally refer to an obstruction.

-C) The death of a mother during childbirth has nothing to do with the brain and thus skull size.

-D) That the brain has not evolved in time to have a bigger size is a sort of blessing for our survival.

-E) The writer thinks that the size of the brain is the epitome of nature's strange designs.
+- A) so B) such - 17.
+Which of the following is true according to the text? - A) Labour dystocia is a phenomenon that occurs very often. - B) Obstructed labour does not literally refer to an obstruction. - C) The death of a mother during childbirth has nothing to do with the brain and thus skull size. - D) That the brain has not evolved in time to have a bigger size is a sort of blessing for our survival. - E) The writer thinks that the current size of the brain is the epitome of nature's strange designs.

 So how can an idea with so little biological or physiological basis have spread so widely?
 It is hard to (23) track down / look up an original source.
 The American psychologist and philosopher William James mentioned in The Energies of Men in 1908 that we "are making use of only a small part of our possible mental and physical resources".
 He was optimistic that people could achieve more, but he does not refer to brain volume or quantity of cells, nor does he give a specific percentage.
 The 10% figure is mentioned in the preface (24) on / to the 1936 edition of Dale Carnegie's best-selling book How to Win Friends and Influence People, and sometimes people say that Albert Einstein was the source.
-But Professor Della Sala has tried to find the quote, and even those who work at the Albert Einstein archives can find no record of it.
+But Professor Della Sala has tried to find the quote, and even those who work at the Albert Einstein a rchives can find no record of it.
 So it seems this might be a myth too.